 We evaluate tax positions taken in the course of preparing our tax returns to determine whether the tax positions are "more-likely-than-not" to be sustained by the applicable tax authority in accordance with ASC Topic 740, Income Taxes, as modified by ASC Topic 946, Financial Services - Investment Companies.
 Tax benefits of positions not deemed to meet the more-likely-than-not threshold, or uncertain tax positions, are recorded as a tax expense in the current year.
 It is our policy to recognize accrued interest and penalties related to uncertain tax benefits in income tax expense.
-We had no material uncertain tax positions at December 31, 2018 and 2017.
+We had no material uncertain tax positions at December 31, 2020 and 2019.

-Recently adopted accounting pronouncements
+Recently issued accounting pronouncement